XWangLabTHU/cfDNApipe/README.md

 #
 ```

-In the above example, user just pass the input folder which contains all the raw fastq files to the function, then the processing will start and all results will be saved in output folder mentioned in the former section.
+In the above example, user just pass the input folder which contains all the raw fastq files **(wothout any other files)** to the function, then the processing will start and all results will be saved in output folder mentioned in the former section.
 What's more, "report=True" will generate a html report for users.

 In addition, cfDNApipe also provides **case-control** comparison analysis for WGBS/WGS data.
 For using this function, please see the section 4 and function **cfDNAWGS2** and **cfDNAWGBS2**.

 ## Section 4: Perform Case-Control Analysis for WGBS data

-The analysis steps for case-control analysis are the same as section 2.1 and 2.2.
+The analysis steps for case-control analysis are the same as section 3.1 and 3.2.
 First, set global configure.
 Second, run analysis command.

-Setting global configure is a little bit different from section 2.1.
+Setting global configure is a little bit different from section 3.1.
 Below is an example.

 ``` Python
 from cfDNApipe import *